Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Reaction: I’m extremely honored to be awarded this scholarship.
 Every day I am reminded of how thankful I was to have Major in my life.
 Somehow, even though I live in a different state, Major still finds a way to touch my every day life.
 He makes an impact on anyone who takes the time to listen to his story.
 I look forward to putting this scholarship toward my education to continue bettering the lives of others.

 2017 Scholarship Winner: Joyce Cho

 Our 2017 scholarship winner is Joyce Cho, a Savannah, GA native currently in her second year at Emory University where she is majoring in Human Health.
 Through this major, Joyce has been exposed to a wide range of health topics including Public Health, Global Health, and Nutritional Sciences.
 Joyce is also on the pre-physician track where she is on track to be a Pediatric PA.

 In her free time, Joyce is a passionate learner who is interested in how various cultures define health and illness in different ways.
 She also enjoys taking walks on nature trails, volunteering at the Children’s Hospital of Atlanta, sailing, and exploring new and unique food options around the city.

 In her Own Words:

-“Thank you for the Hamilton Grant Giving Back Scholarship!
+“Thank you for the Texas Criminal Defense Group Giving Back Scholarship!
 I cannot describe with words how thankful I am for this money.
 I will be using this scholarship to help fund my study abroad trip in Paris, France with Emory University’s Human Health program this summer.
 This scholarship gives me the opportunity to explore a new city, a different culture and expand my view of the horizon.
 I am deeply grateful for this award and the doors that it is opening for me”